National accounts - main GDP aggregates and related indicators

 - Handbook on price and volume measures in national accounts

-- National accounts (ESMS metadata file - qna_esms)
+- Quarterly national accounts (ESMS metadata file - namq_esms)

 Source data for tables and figures (MS Excel)